 Folliculitis can sometimes become inflamed, spreading the infection.
 If your skin irritation is accompanied by fever, spreading rash, or pus-filled bumps, you will need immediate folliculitis treatment from a medical professional.

-If you are interested in an evaluation by one of our board certified medical dermatologists, schedule an appointment by using our Contact page.
+If you are interested in an evaluation by one of our board certified medical dermatologists, schedule an appointment now.